FreeAndFair/ColoradoRLA/docs/26_export_manual.md

- batch_id | Integer | BatchId from Dominion CVR export file,  identifying the batch of physical ballot cards in which the card with the given review-index was scanned record_id | Integer | RecordId from Dominion CVR export file, indicating the position of the card  with the given review-index in its batch of physical ballot cards imprinted_id | Text String | Combination of scanner, batch and record ids  that uniquely identifies the ballot card  with the given review-index and may be imprinted on the card ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card with the given review-index
+ batch_id | Integer | BatchId from Dominion CVR export file,  identifying the batch of physical ballot cards in which the card with the given review-index was scanned record_id | Integer | RecordId from Dominion CVR export file, indicating the position of the card  with the given review-index in its batch of physical ballot cards imprinted_id | Text String | Combination of scanner, batch and record ids  that uniquely identifies the ballot card  with the given review-index and may be imprinted on the card counted | Integer | Number of times the interpretation of this ballot card is reflected in the RLA calculations.
+When there are duplicates in the random sequence, this can be more than one. ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card with the given review-index.
+Often known as _ballot style_.

 #### m_tabulate.sql